Wise314/quantum-phi-validation/patent_docs/PATENT_STATUS.md

 **Claim 20.** The method of Claim 5, wherein two-qubit gates are preferentially mapped to qubit pairs where both qubits have Φ ≥ 0.25.

+**Claim 21.** The method of Claim 5, wherein Φ-based qubit selection reduces circuit error by at least 80% compared to worst-case selection.

+**Claim 22.** The method of Claim 5, wherein Φ-based qubit selection outperforms random selection by at least 70%.

-**Claim 21.** The method of Claim 6, wherein paths containing qubits with Φ < 0.25 are deprioritized when alternatives exist.
+**Claim 23.** The method of Claim 6, wherein paths containing qubits with Φ < 0.25 are deprioritized when alternatives exist.

-**Claim 22.** The method of Claim 6, applied to GHZ state preparation, Bell state preparation, or other multi-qubit entangled states.
+**Claim 24.** The method of Claim 6, applied to GHZ state preparation, Bell state preparation, or other multi-qubit entangled states.

-**Claim 23.** The method of Claim 6, wherein entanglement circuits using low-Φ qubits exhibit at least 4x higher error than circuits using high-Φ qubits.
+**Claim 25.** The method of Claim 6, wherein entanglement circuits using low-Φ qubits exhibit at least 4x higher error than circuits using high-Φ qubits.

-**Claim 24.** The method of Claim 7, wherein the error correction code is selected from: Surface code, Steane code, Shor code, or concatenated codes.
+**Claim 26.** The method of Claim 7, wherein the error correction code is selected from: Surface code, Steane code, Shor code, or concatenated codes.

-**Claim 25.** The method of Claim 8, wherein standardized quality scores include: mean Φ, percentage of qubits with Φ ≥ 0.25, and Φ standard deviation.
+**Claim 27.** The method of Claim 8, wherein standardized quality scores include: mean Φ, percentage of qubits with Φ ≥ 0.25, and Φ standard deviation.

-**Claim 26.** The method of Claim 8, applicable to platforms including: IBM Quantum, IonQ, Rigetti, Google Quantum AI, Quantinuum, and Azure Quantum backends.
+**Claim 28.** The method of Claim 8, applicable to platforms including: IBM Quantum, IonQ, Rigetti, Google Quantum AI, Quantinuum, and Azure Quantum backends.

-**Claim 27.** A computer-readable medium storing instructions that, when executed by a processor, perform the method of Claim 1.
+**Claim 29.** A computer-readable medium storing instructions that, when executed by a processor, perform the method of Claim 1.

-**Claim 28.** The method of Claim 1, wherein the same formula Φ = I × ρ - α × S and threshold Φ_c = 0.25 are applicable to both quantum systems and classical systems including mechanical bearings, power grids, and neural networks.
+**Claim 30.** The method of Claim 1, wherein the same formula Φ = I × ρ - α × S and threshold Φ_c = 0.25 are applicable to both quantum systems and classical systems including mechanical bearings, power grids, and neural networks.

-**Claim 29.** The method of Claim 1, wherein the formula requires zero training data and applies immediately to new quantum hardware.
+**Claim 31.** The method of Claim 1, wherein the formula requires zero training data and applies immediately to new quantum hardware.

+**Claim 32.** The method of Claim 4, wherein Φ discrimination remains consistent (8-18x) across circuit depths from 10 to 500 gates.

 ---

 ## APPLICATIONS

 1. **Quantum Computing Calibration** - Identify failing qubits before circuit execution
-2. **Quantum Circuit Compilation** - Select optimal qubits for circuit mapping
+2. **Quantum Circuit Compilation** - Select optimal qubits for circuit mapping (83% error reduction)
 3. **Quantum Entanglement Routing** - Select optimal paths for multi-qubit entanglement
 4. **Quantum Error Correction** - Select physical qubits for logical qubit encoding
 5. **Cross-Platform Benchmarking** - Vendor-neutral quantum computer comparison